musketeerchess/Fairy-Stockfish/Readme.md

 Fairy-Stockfish is a chess variant engine derived from [Stockfish](https://github.com/official-stockfish/Stockfish/) designed for the support of fairy chess variants and easy extensibility with more games.
 It can play various historical, regional, and modern chess variants as well as [games with user-defined rules](https://github.com/ianfab/Fairy-Stockfish/wiki/Variant-configuration).
 For [compatibility with graphical user interfaces](https://github.com/ianfab/Fairy-Stockfish/wiki/Usage) it supports the UCI, UCCI, USI, and CECP/XBoard protocols.

 The goal of the project is to create an engine supporting a large variety of chess-like games, equipped with the powerful search of Stockfish.
 It is complementary to Stockfish forks more specialized for certain chess variants, such as [multi-variant Stockfish](https://github.com/ddugovic/Stockfish), [Seirawan-Stockfish](https://github.com/ianfab/Seirawan-Stockfish), etc., supporting many more variants with the tradeoff of slightly lower performance compared to a specialized implementation.
 Due to its multi-protocol support Fairy-Stockfish should work with almost any chess variant GUI.
+This work is a trial to merge [Musketeer-Stockfish](https://github.com/ianfab/Musketeer-Stockfish) with Fairy-Stockfish to add Musketeer Chess to Fairy-Stockfish.
+Musketeer-Stockfish is a project started from scratch by Fabian Fichter.

 ## Supported games